 Here are three reasons why you should choose a kettlebell over dumbbells as your next home gym purchase.

-Reason #1: better for grip strength
+Reason #1: Kettlebells are better for grip strength

-Kettlebells don't need fat grips: the handles are fat as they are.
+Kettlebells don't need fat grips: the handles are as fat as they are.
 In fact, the best kettlebell workouts, such as the 10,000 swing kettlebell workout, are famous for improving grips strength and forearm muscle mass, using only kettlebells with no additional trims.

 The most famous kettlebell exercises (e.g. kettlebell swing) are perfect for improved grip strength and fat forearms.

-Reason #2: better for building functional muscle
+Reason #2: Kettlebells are better for functional workouts

-Kettlebell training often involves a combination of aerobic and anaerobic movements: kettlebell swings, snatches and cleans all use your aerobic as well the anaerobic system, burning fat and building muscle in the same time.
+Kettlebell training often involves a combination of aerobic and anaerobic movements: kettlebell swings, snatches and cleans all use your aerobic as well the anaerobic system, burning fat and building muscle at the same time.

-Reason #3: kettlebells are more versatile than dumbbells
+Reason #3: Kettlebells are more versatile than dumbbells

 This might sound a bit controversial, but in theory, all exercises that can be performed using dumbbells can also be done with kettlebells.
 But kettlebells can also be used to do the aforementioned swings, snatches, kettlebell get ups and more.
 Wrist pain aside, having just one or a pair of kettlebells enables you to do both strength and HIIT training, using the same weight.